-Wool is trendy again among fashionistas and celebrity athletes, and the Merion wool industry is making the most of its return to global dominance.
+Wool is trendy again among fashionistas and celebrity athletes, and the Merino wool industry is making the most of its return to global dominance.

 Thinking of wool conjures images of chunky, cosy jumpers and thick scarves worn while sitting in front of a fireplace in a log cabin half buried in snow.
 You probably don’t think Lululemon yoga pants or Adidas running shoes – but that’s exactly where more and more Australian Merino wool is ending up.
 And this new boom means the Australian wool industry is making a comeback.

 “It’s not so much that the industry has changed, it’s that the consumer demographic has changed,” explains Stuart McCullough, CEO of Australian Wool Innovation (AWI), a not-for-profit company owned by Australia’s 24,000 woolgrowers that invests in research, development, innovation and marketing.